adluinf/SpatialNetworkAnalysis/README.md

 # SpatialNetworkAnalysis

-Tools for network analysis of spatial networks.
+Tools for network analysis of spatial networks used on the simualtions described in [1].

-Relevant to the paper in Frontiers in Neuroscience ...

 More coming soon !

+## Scripts:

+TODO: describe the scripts

 ## References: